SVGator/SDK/README.md

 Again, we strongly recommend to use vendor backend SDKs ([PHP](../master/svgator-php) or [Node.js](../master/svgator-backend)) over custom implementation of API calls.

 ### 3.I.
 Obtain an `access_token`
-In order order to interact with users' projects on SVGator, the next step is to obtain an `access_token`, which is specific to given application and to the current user.
+In order to interact with users' projects on SVGator, the next step is to obtain an `access_token`, which is specific to given application and to the current user.

 - **Endpoint**: `https://app.local/api/app-auth/token`
 - **Method**: `GET`